satishmekkonda/OpenCV/README.md

 # OpenCV with Python

-# Conatins Basics of Python Open CV for a Beginner
+# Conatins Basics of Python OpenCV for a Beginner

+# Image and Video Basics